Master AI Cybersecurity: Protect and Enhance Your Network

 Alamy

-Given AI's meteoric rise, cybersecurity professionals must invest time and effort into mastering AI cybersecurity concepts.
+Given AI's meteoric rise, security professionals must invest time and effort into mastering AI cybersecurity concepts.
 After all, while AI is not a replacement for human intelligence and has its limitations, it is becoming an integral part of security technology.
 Nearly every security vendor is incorporating AI capabilities into their tools.

 Additionally, as systems and threats grow ever more complex, AI-based tools may be the best option for detecting and responding to the subtle signs of an attack.